hazooree/VGG16-on-CIFAR/README.md

-# VGG16-on-CIFAR
-Training a VGG16 Model on CIFAR10 and CIFAR100 Dataset
+# Training a VGG16 Model on CIFAR10 and CIFAR100 Datasets